csam1850/abc_analysis/README.md

 # ABC Analysis in PowerBI
-The following shows the results of a real estate recommender system on sample data.
+The following shows the results of an abc analysis on sample data.
 This is a private project for educational purposes only.
-Some minor errors can be observed, as I haven't maintained the tool in a while.

 ## Main Page
 ![alt text](https://github.com/csam1850/abc_analysis/blob/main/abc_analysis.png?raw=true)